dan-da/neptune-core/developer_docs/symmetric_key_utxo_notifications.md

     has the same naive complexity of O(n*m) for claiming.

-Is it worth doing?
-I think so.
+Is it worth doing?  perhaps.
+But it may be obsoleted by the bloom-filter approach below.

-Can it be done later?
-Probably, but if we do it now we can determine if there are any hidden gotchas.
+Can it be done later?   yes, but if we do it now we can determine if there are any hidden gotchas.

+#### Bloom filters.

+It has been suggested that bloom filters could greatly improve our efficiency.

+Quote:

+> The scenario where you have n receiver identifiers and you want to find out
+> which one of m blocks lists one of them screams for solution based on Bloom
+> filters.
+You populate a Bloom filter with your n receiver identifiers, and
+> then loop over all receiver identifiers announced in all blocks to see if
+> there is a likely match.
+Note that every query to the Bloom filter involves k
+> hash functions and that k is independent of n, so the total cost is O(m).

+Todo: investigate bloom filters further.